DANIALSEYEDI/SnappFood/README.md

 # SnappFood 🍽️

 Welcome to **SnappFood**, a full-featured, multi-role food ordering system developed as a final project for the *Advanced Programming* course at Amirkabir University of Technology (AUT).
 This Java-based application emulates real-world online food delivery operations through an intuitive JavaFX interface and a well-structured backend.
-It supports various user roles — Buyer,Seller, Courier, and Admin — each with a tailored experience.
+It supports various user roles — Buyer , Seller , Courier and Admin — each with a tailored experience.

 >  Hungry to code?
 Whether you're placing an order, managing a kitchen, or delivering meals, **SnappFood** is built to serve.